 The main reason for a security deposit is to assure that a resident takes reasonable care in his/her use of a rental property.
+This also provides the landlord with a better cash on cash return if something were to go wrong, incentising them to provide lovely accommodation for many others.
 Reasonable care means that the property should be returned to the owner in nearly the same condition as it was when originally rented.

 The following is a checklist of those items that the landlord expects the resident to complete in order to have the security deposit returned:

 All Nails from hanging pictures removed from walls, and dirty or marked walls cleaned.
 Excessive damage to walls and ceiling should be repaired.

 Woodwork, such as doors and door frames, should be washed clean of fingerprints and smudges.